Whispers (magazine): History

-Named after a fictitious magazine referenced in the H. P. Lovecraft story "The Unnamable", Whispers began as an attempt by editor and publisher Stuart David Schiff to produce a modest semi-professional little magazine that hoped to revive the legendary Weird Tales in a small way.
-The magazine was also a followup to August Derleth's The Arkham Collector, which had ceased after Derleth's death.
-Whispers was first published in July 1973.
-It went on to become a more elaborate showcase for dark fantasy fiction and artwork of the 1970s.
-Schiff's early influences included the story of Aladdin, the Gorgon and the Cyclops, Edgar Allan Poe, Weird Tales and Lee Brown Coye.
+Stuart David Schiff's early literary influences included the story of Aladdin, the Gorgon and the Cyclops, Edgar Allan Poe, Weird Tales and Lee Brown Coye.
 He subsequently became an avid collector of horror books and materials.

+In 1973, Schiff decided to publish a modest semi-professional little magazine that he hoped would revive the spirit of the defunct legendary horror magazine Weird Tales in a small way.
+Named after a fictitious magazine referenced in the H. P. Lovecraft horror story "The Unnamable", Whispers was also a followup to August Derleth's The Arkham Collector, which had ceased after Derleth's death.

+Whispers was first published in July 1973, and went on to become a more elaborate showcase for dark fantasy fiction and artwork of the 1970s.

+The magazine featured shorts stories and poetry by notable science fiction and fantasy writers such as Manly Wade Wellman, Fritz Leiber, Robert Bloch, Ramsey Campbell, Stephen King, Robert E. Howard, Karl Edward Wagner, Roger Zelazny, Michael Shea, Ramsey Campbell, William F. Nolan, Ellen Kushner, Steve Rasnic Tem, Carl Jacobi, Hugh B. Cave, Phyllis Eisenstein, Joseph Payne Brennan, Dennis Etchison, Robert Aickman, Glen Cook, Charles L. Grant, Gerald W. Page, Lisa Tuttle, Richard A. Lupoff, Janet Morris, David Drake and Karl Edward Wagner.
+The magazine also featured the artwork of Stephen Fabian, Lee Brown Coye, Vincent Napoli, Michael Whelan, Lee Brown Coye, Allen Koszowski, Vincent Di Fate, Charles Vess, Hannes Bok, and many others.

-Among the fiction writers featured in the magazine were Manly Wade Wellman, Fritz Leiber, Robert Bloch, Ramsey Campbell, and Karl Edward Wagner.
-David Drake published much of his early fantasy fiction there.
-Among the artists to contribute were Stephen Fabian, Lee Brown Coye, Vincent Napoli, and many others, both legends in their own right and younger stars.
-The magazine won the first "Howard" or World Fantasy Award for non-professional publishing in 1975, though it was clearly on a professional level in editorial content and production.
-When Schiff and his wife had their first child, Geoffrey Ashton Schiff, Schiff brought out a special edition of Whispers devoted to the theme of monstrous and ghastly babies.
-It ended publication in October 1987 with the issues 23 and 24.
+When Schiff and his wife had their first child, Geoffrey, Schiff brought out a special edition of Whispers that focused on the theme of monstrous and ghastly babies.

+Whispers ended publication in October 1987 with the issues 23 and 24.

+Anthologies

-Beginning in 1978, an anthology series, drawing on work published in the magazine and mixing some new material, was published in hardcover by Doubleday and then in paperback by Playboy Press, soon after absorbed by Berkley/Putnam, which began a trend of parallel publication of increasingly infrequent issues of the magazine and a string of anthologies with an ever-larger proportion of original fiction.
+Beginning in 1978, an anthology series, drawing on work published in the magazine and mixing some new material, was published, first in hardcover by Doubleday and then in paperback by Playboy Press.
+After Whispers was absorbed by Berkley/Putnam, the new publisher began a trend of parallel publication of increasingly infrequent issues of the magazine and a string of anthologies with an ever-larger proportion of original fiction.
 A total of six anthologies were published through 1987, and later a "Best of" volume was published in 1994.

 Whispers Press

-Schiff also launched a book-publishing arm, Whispers Press, in the latter 1970s, which produced illustrated volumes.
+Schiff also launched a book-publishing arm, Whispers Press, in the late 1970s that produced illustrated volumes.
 The first Whispers Press volume was A Winter Wish, a volume of uncollected poetry by H.P.
 Lovecraft, edited by Tom Collins.
 Collins' edition was roundly criticised by S.T.
-Joshi for its being riddled with typographical errors.
+Joshi for being riddled with typographical errors.
 Shortly thereafter, Whispers Press issued the short novel Rime Isle by Fritz Leiber.
-Several other publications were issued, most in both trade and signed/numbered/slipcased editions (including Robert Bloch's Cthulhu Mythos novel Strange Eons), all showing an appreciation of fine bookmaking and quality workmanship.
+Several other publications were issued, most in both trade and signed/numbered/slipcased editions (including Robert Bloch's Cthulhu Mythos novel Strange Eons).
 After a sampling from Whispers was published in the Gahan Wilson-edited First World Fantasy Awards volume, Schiff and Fritz Leiber co-edited the Second World Fantasy Awards volume for Doubleday.